Gadara's Indemonians

 Join Us

 We are at the conclusion of Chapter 8, where Matthew underlines the three messianic signs and, in particular, the healing of the sick and the liberation from unclean spirits.
-In this narrative Matthew offers us the opportunity to understand the power of Jesus over such spirits.
-Previously, again in this Chapter, Matthew reports the story of the calmed storm, during which Jesus intervenes to calm the wind and the waters of the sea; at first glance, a certain curiosity is aroused by the fact that even the wind and the waves of the waters obey Jesus, but in this way Matthew highlights how Jesus acts on them as he knew that they were subjected, at that moment, to the action of a spirit unclean; and in fact he did not just placate them, but "got up, scolded the wind and the sea, and there was a great calm".
+In this narrative, Matthew offers us the opportunity to understand the power of Jesus over such spirits.
+Previously, again in this chapter, Matthew reports the story of the calmed storm, during which Jesus intervenes to calm the wind and the waters of the sea.
+At first glance, a certain curiosity is aroused by the fact that even the wind and the waves of the waters obey Jesus.
+In this way Matthew highlights how Jesus acts on them as he knew that they were subjected, at that moment, to the action of a spirit unclean.
+In fact, he did not just placate them, but “got up, scolded the wind and the sea, and there was a great calm”.

 (Mt 8,26).

-Now Matthew tells us that the devil was defeated during the crossing, but awaits Jesus on the ground; in fact, having reached the other shore in the country of the Gadarenes, Jesus, who was usually welcomed by the crowds who flocked, is instead awaited by two demoniacs who go to meet him to face him, and begin to shout: "What do you want from us, Son of God?
-Did you come here to torment us ahead of time?".
+Now, Matthew tells us that the devil was defeated during the crossing, but awaits Jesus on the ground.
+Having reached the other shore in the country of the Gadarenes, Jesus, who was usually welcomed by the crowds who flocked, is instead awaited by two demoniac who go to meet him to face him, and begin to shout: “What do you want from us, Son of God?
+Did you come here to torment us ahead of time?”.

 This cry “Son of God” is important: it is an affirmation that none of his disciples had ever made, the same one described by Luke for the episode of the Synagogue of Capernaum where, even in that case, a possessed person approached by Jesus shouts against: “Enough!
 What do you want from us, Jesus of Nazareth?
 Have you come to ruin us?
 I know who you are: the saint of God!”.